mherrmann/helium/README.md

-# Selenium-python but better: Helium
+# Selenium-python but lighter: Helium

 [Selenium-python](https://selenium-python.readthedocs.io/) is great for web automation.
 Helium makes it easier to use.
 For example: